-Cayman Islands has a thriving economy, boasting a very high GDP per capita.
+Cayman Islands has a thriving economy, boasting an exceptionally high GDP per capita.
 The islands are a popular business and financial centre, based on the tax-free status on incomes and their well-developed communications infrastructure.

 The two biggest economic sectors on the islands are finance and tourism.
 The Caymans are the fifth-largest banking centre in the world, reflected in the high number of banks in comparison to a relatively small population.